-Further information specific to students, staff and other members of the community be found in the sections below.
+Further information specific to students, staff and other members of the community can be found in the sections below.

 Onsite testing facility

 We appreciate that effective testing for Covid-19 plays a key part in understanding and hence reducing infection.
 Due to the success of the temporary testing facility on campus recently and considering recent feedback, we have acted to secure an onsite testing facility.
 By safely providing tests in an accessible location we are making it easier for more people to be tested and to provide reassurance that, should you develop symptoms, you can access a test readily and conveniently.

 How do I get a test?